 A growing threat that OWASP is monitoring is the pervasiveness of open source software.
 Although open-source software significantly speeds development, it also changes risk management because controls that are common in custom software developed in house, such as static code analysis (SCA), are not possible with open source software.

-In 2017, attackers exploited an insecure deserialization vulnerability in unpatched instances of the open source software Apache Struts.
+In 2017, attackers exploit a critical insecure deserialization vulnerability in unpatched instances of the open source software Apache Struts.
 While insecure deserialization vulnerabilities in general are not easily exploited, due to the need to intimately understand system internals, they can result in remote code execution with devastating consequences.

 The rapid evolution of technology is changing the way that organizations do business— and the steps they must take to keep their businesses safe and secure.
-Today, 80% of organizations are executing on digital transformation—with increasing emphasis on accelerating speed to market—and 73% are automating network operations to boost efficiency.
+Today, 80% of organizations are executing on digital transformationmore than three-quarters of organizations are modernizing their applications—with increasing emphasis on accelerating speed to market—and 73% are automating network operations to boost efficiency.

 The explosion of applications and speed to market is also driving fundamental changes to risk management.
 Network engineers may not be deploying infrastructure.
 DevOps teams can easily create virtual and ephemeral infrastructure using emerging architectures like serverless computing in a mature cloud environment—automating everything from code build to service deployment.
 These changes in roles, responsibilities, and ways of working in the application development cycle can often leave security behind.